 6. Make your program easily found online

 Once your referral page is on your website, it’s time to make sure it’s easily found by searchers.
 If you use digital marketing efforts already, send out a link, whether through email newsletters or social media.
 You can direct customers to the page link once they sign up or complete an order.
 Add your thank you and provide the sales page for an effective funnel.

 Each platform of communication you have with customers can be a chance to add your referral page link, including places like:

 - Email marketing campaigns

-- In you and other employees’ email signature
+- Your and other employees’ email signatures

 - Printed ads

 - Customer service messaging